 To make the library simple we use the concept of an active canvas, over which all the primitives are drawn.
 This also allows the use of an expansion mechanism using function tables.
-Unfortunately, this very dangerous, because if a function is called without an active canvas a memory invasion will occur.
+Unfortunately if a function is called without an active canvas a memory invasion will occur.
 On the other hand, the mechanism allows the library to be expanded with new drivers without limits.

 The attributes are also separated from the primitives.
 They reside in the canvas in a state mechanism.
-If you change the attribute's state in the canvas all the primitives drawn in that canvas that depend on the attribute will be drawn in a different way.
+If you change the attribute's state in the canvas all the primitives drawn after that canvas and that depend on the attribute will be drawn in a different way.

 The set of primitives is very small but complete enough to compose a GL.
 Some primitives are system dependent for performance reasons.
 Some drivers (window and device based) use system functions to optimally implement the primitives.
-Sometimes this implies in a misbehavior of some functions.
+Sometimes this implies in a in small different behavior of some functions.
 Also some primitives do not make sense in some drivers, like server images in file-based drivers.

 The set of available functions is such that it can be implemented in most drivers.
-Some drivers have sophisticated resources, which cannot be implemented in other drivers but can be made available for them by means of the target driver's header file.
-The name of the function must include the driver's prefix, for example: cdDXFSetLayer.
-If there is no active canvas in the target driver, the function will only be returned, without doing anything.
-We are currently studying a mechanism to allow more flexible extensions to the library.
+Some drivers have sophisticated resources, which cannot be implemented in other drivers but can be made available using a generic attribute mecanism.